caiobegotti/Aurora-Borealis-Visibility/README.markdown

 	montage kp_index_201* kp_index_202* -tile 5x5 -geometry +2+2 combined_image.png
 	```

 	Just note that `5x5` makes a pretty big image already hard to view in small monitors.
+You can also combine `montage` with running ABV using `--simplified` for clarity.

 <!-- TOC --><a name="know-more"></a>
 ## Know more